Follow the 3Ws and do your Daily Health Check before leaving your residence hall or coming to campus.

 To participate in a Wilderness Medical Course at Appalachian State University, participants must be 18 years old on the first day of the course or a current Appalachian State University student.

 Academic Course Credit

-Appalachian State University's Recreation Management Department offers a variety of course credits for Wilderness Medicine and Leave No Trace courses.
+Appalachian State University's Recreation Management Department offers course credit for Wilderness First Responder.